All About Teacher Assistants

 Coordination: Adjusting actions in relation to others’ actions.

-In the United States, there were 1,308,100 jobs for Teacher Assistant in 2016.
+In 2016, there was an estimated number of 1,308,100 jobs in the United States for Teacher Assistant.
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 109,500 new jobs for Teacher Assistant by 2026.
 The BLS estimates 147,900 yearly job openings in this field.

 The states with the most job growth for Teacher Assistant are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Connecticut.
 These states have the worst job growth for this type of profession.